Tiger Devore

 Tiger Devore, previously known as Howard Devore and Tiger Howard Devore, is an American clinical psychologist, sex therapist, and spokesperson on intersex issues.
-He is a former member of the now defunct Intersex Society of North America.
+He was a member of the defunct Intersex Society of North America.
 Historian Alice Dreger credits him with starting the work of the intersex movement.

 Early life

 Tiger Devore was born with severe hypospadias and has experienced over 20 surgeries and four full reconstructions.
 He says that, "all the surgeries I suffered up to age 19 were unnecessary failures."

 Devore has a PhD in clinical psychology and works as a sex therapist, activist and educator with over 30 years of experience in advocacy for intersex people and others who are sexually different from the mainstream.
 Devore has worked in research clinics at the Johns Hopkins Hospital Medical School, and the Human Sexuality Program at UCLA.
 During his time at Johns Hopkins University, he worked with the sexologist John Money.
 He has also worked for NIH as a crisis counsellor and worked with imprisoned sex offenders.